-Let's start with this image, a composite of ones drawn by Leta Hughey.* "Alpine fir" is a partial synonym for cork-bark (or corkbark) fir,** so the image shows the five spruce and fir species of the Sandia Mountains.
-I printed out this image, folded it, and stuck it in my day pack for future reference.
-Next I'll go over the individual species, including Elbert Little's comments in the publication where I found Ms. Hughey's drawings.
+If you're not going to be happy without an ID to the species level, the rest of this page will help.
+Maybe.
+Let's start with the image shown immediately below.
+It's a composite of drawings by Leta Hughey.* "Alpine fir" is a synonym for subalpine fir,** so the image shows the five spruce and fir species of the Sandia Mountains.
+You can print out this image and leave it in your pack for reference.
+Later I'll go over the individual species, including Elbert Little's comments in the publication where I found Ms. Hughey's drawings.

 Douglas fir (Pseudotsuga menziesii).
 "Also called Douglas-spruce, red fir, yellow fir, common Douglas fir, Oregon pine (lumber) ... with open, broadly conical crown and drooping lower branches.
 Twigs slightly roughened by bases of fallen needles.
 Needles spreading on all sides of twigs or sometimes in 2 rows, short-stalked, flat, 3/4 to 1 1/3 inches long, rounded at apex, dark blue green.
 Cones 1 3/4 to 2 3/4 inches long, reddish brown, with thin, rounded scales and long, distinctive, 3-pointed bracts projecting beyond the scales.
 Bark rough and very thick, deeply furrowed into broad ridges, sometimes very corky, dark reddish brown or gray."

-The best way I know to identify a "Doug fir" is to notice the distinctive cones on the ground beneath a mature tree.
+As I mentioned earlier, the best way I know to identify a "Doug fir" is to notice the distinctive cones, including on the ground beneath a mature tree.
 Unlike the cones of "true" firs (Abies), Douglas fir cones reach the ground in one piece.
-For branches that aren't way over your head, look for short, soft needles in a bottle-brush arrangement, and for prominent brown buds at the tips of branches.
+For branches that aren't way over your head, look for soft needles (flat in cross-section) in a bottle-brush arrangement, and for prominent brown buds at the tips of branches.

 *The images appear on Pages 19 and 21 of Southwestern Trees: A Guide to the Native Species of New Mexico and Arizona (1950; reprinted 1968), by Elbert L. Little, Jr. Agricultural Handbook No. 9.
 USDA Forest Service; U.S. Government Printing Office, Washington, D.C.
 The report is available online.
 Ms. Hughey was not listed on the title page but was credited on Page 4.